 Names & Pronouns

-All patients at Campus Health have the option to include their chosen or preferred name on their medical record (we will still need your full legal name on file) and the option to designate their gender identity and pronouns on both health history and registration forms.
+All patients at Campus Health have the option to include their chosen name on their medical record (we will still need your full legal name on file) and the option to designate their gender identity and pronouns on both health history and registration forms.

 We encourage all patients to share their pronouns with our staff during their visit.